Operation Christmas Drop: History

 The operation was first conducted in 1951, when the aircrew of a WB-29 aircraft assigned to the 54th Weather Reconnaissance Squadron, formerly assigned to Andersen Air Force Base in Guam, was flying a mission to the south of Guam over the Micronesian atoll of Kapingamarangi.
 When they saw the islanders waving to them, the crew quickly gathered some items they had on the plane, placed them in a container with a parachute attached and dropped the cargo as they circled again.

 A witness to the first drop on the island of Agrigan said "We saw these things come out of the back of the airplane and I was yelling: 'There are toys coming down'".
 At the time the island had no electricity or running water, and the islands were periodically hit by typhoons.
 Some of the first containers failed to arrive where intended, and islanders swam out to retrieve some, while others were discovered months later some miles away.

 The 2006 operation saw 140 boxes dropped to 59 islands.
 The 2011 operation included dropping twenty five boxes of IV fluids to Fais Island in order to combat a local outbreak of dengue fever.

 In 2014, The Pacific Air Forces delivered 50,000 pounds of supplies to 56 Micronesian Islands.

 In 2015, the Japan Air Self-Defense Force and the Royal Australian Air Force participated in the operation along with the United States Air Force.
 Japan and Australia each provided one C-130 Hercules to join the three C-130s provided by the United States.
 The JASDF and RAAF also participated in the 2016 and 2017 operations.

-December 2017 marked the inaugural training event for the new C-130J from Yokota AB as well as the first quad-lateral event with the JASDF, RAAF and Philippine Air Force.

 In response to the COVID-19 pandemic, Micronesian president David Panuelo opted out of the 69th Operation Christmas Drop in 2020.
 According to master sergeant Anthony Biecheler, the drop will continue as planned over the Republic of Palau and the US Air Force has taken extensive measures to prevent the spread of COVID-19 from the deliveries.
+In 2021, the Republic of Korea Air Force participated for the first time, while the Royal Canadian Air Force participated for the first time in 2023.

 In media

 Operation Christmas Drop is fictionally portrayed in a Netflix film of the same name.
-The film debuted on the platform on November 5th, 2020 and stars Kat Graham and Alexander Ludwig.
+The film debuted on the platform on November 5, 2020, and stars Kat Graham and Alexander Ludwig.